smasongarrison/D3mirt/README.md

 The three-dimensional compensatory model is specified so that all items load on all three factors in the model, and that the factors are constrained to be orthogonal (see below).
-The fitting of the model is preferably done with the `mirt::mirt` (Chalmers, 2012) function.
+The fitting of the model is preferably done with the `mirt()` (Chalmers, 2012) function.
 Please note very carefully regarding the model specification in the example below.

 ``` r
 # Load data